ta-dachi/mangaget/README.md

 ===========

 #### Features
-- Download all chapters of a manga on mangahere or mangabee
+- Download all chapters of a manga on mangahere or mangabee.
-- Download in ranges (1-10, 14) or (3 ,5, 10, 2-10) *(3, 3) for a single chapter.
+- Download in ranges (1-10, 14) or (3 ,5, 10, 2-10), *(3, 3) for a single chapter.
 - Integrity files and checks for manga chapters, which re-downloads chapters with missing pages.
 - Auto-updates and downloads the latest chapters upon searching again.
 - Does not re-download chapters that are already downloaded.